The Bankrate promise

 - How much of the loan principal you’ll pay off in the first five years of the loan, as well as the combined principal, interest and mortgage insurance (if applicable)

-- Your annual percentage rate, or APR, the combined costs of the loan as a percentage
+- Your annual percentage rate, or APR, the combined costs of the loan over the term, expressed as a rate (not your interest rate)

-- Your total interest percentage, which is the amount of interest you’ll pay over the term, also as a percentage
+- Your total interest percentage, which is the amount of interest you’ll pay over the term, expressed as a percentage of the loan

 The final page also explains other parts of the process (see section No. 9 above), such as appraisal and homeowners insurance requirements, assumption (essentially, whether the loan can be assumed by the next owner of the property), any late payment penalties and how the loan will be serviced.